 Dr Wayne Dyer, an American psychologist says: “When you change the way you look at things, the things you look at change.”

-By regularly following these few easy steps you will give your child the gift of leading a fulfilled life through self-confidence, perseverance and inspiration.
+By regularly following these few easy steps to empower your child you will give your child the gift of leading a fulfilled life through self-confidence, perseverance and inspiration.

 By Helen Hansen